wdawson/okta.github.io/_source/quickstart-fragments/dotnet/aspnetcore-implicit.md

 ## Okta ASP.NET Core Web API Quickstart

-If you want a full, working example, head over to the [ASP.NET Core API samples][example-repo] repository.
+If you want a full, working example, head over to the [ASP.NET Core Samples][example-repo] repository.

 ### Create a new project